crnbrdrck/Monopoly/Server.md

         python3 -m Server > nul 2>&1
         ```

+# Technical Details
+Below is some of the more technical details about the implementation of the Server.
+**Proceed with caution**

+---

 ## Ports in Use
 - 44469 - Main Game Port: Clients will TCP connect to this port
 - 44470 - Polling Port: Clients will `POLL` for servers using this port